Get Solar Qualified With Our Smart Calculator!

 • Without solar, your monthly bills may fluctuate but if you are utilizing solar power, you pay a fixed monthly payment in solar leasing.

-• Since you only pay a lease often less than your energy bill, you begin saving immediately.
+• Since you only pay a lease often less than your energy bill, you start saving immediately.

 Comparing Solar Leasing with Other Financing Options

-The two other common ways to finance solar are compared as follows:
+The other two common ways to finance solar are compared with solar lease as follows:

 Solar Leases vs. Power Purchase Agreements